-You need to verify that you’re meeting your horses needs.
+You need to verify that you’re meeting your horse’s needs.
 This may be more difficult than it sounds because some supplements will have the right amount of one thing but way too little of another thing.
-You may find that you’ll have to end up mix and matching.
+You may find that you have to mix and match.

 Step 2: Dig deeper

 You need to be looking into products very carefully before you choose to buy anything.
 Read reviews and forums.
 I would recommend spending 30 minutes to an hour on each supplement you are looking at seriously to try and figure out whether it’s delivering what it says it i

 Keep in mind you will see good and bad reviews for everything.
 Just because that supplement didn’t have an effect for someone else’s horse doesn’t mean it may not be effective for yours.
 They may not have done their research and were dosing improperly.

 What you are really looking for here is whether the company is reliable.
 Whether their label is legitimate and dependable.
 How long they have been around on the market.
 Whether they have been successful and acquired trust throughout the equine community.
 If you can answer yes to these questions, then you’ve probably got yourself a good product.